Interfaces¶

 Getting started¶

-- Interface ID: A unique identifier (e.g.,
+- Interface ID: A unique short code (e.g.,

 INT-CRM-ERP-001) - Name: A descriptive name for the integration

-- Business Purpose: Why this integration exists
+- Business purpose: A short summary of why this integration exists

-- Data Category: The type of data being transferred
+- Data category: The type of data being transferred

 Working with the list¶